 I started Next Generation Leaders in 2003 as Apple Tree Services, with the goal of serving students as they transitioned into middle school.
 As an upper elementary school teacher, I had become concerned about the number of kids who came back to visit after starting middle school, telling me how much they were struggling in their new environment even if they had been relatively strong students in elementary school.

-We changed our name in 2007 to better reflect our evolving mission:
+We changed our name to Next Generation Leaders in 2007 to better reflect our evolving mission:

 To create a safe learning community that is not school, and not home,